WestGrid/trainingMaterials/_posts/design/2022-12-02-upcoming-training-winter-spring-2023.md

 | Apr-25 | TBA | TBC |
 | May-09 | TBA | John Simpson |
 | May-23 | TBA | Alex Razoumov and/or Marie-Hélène Burle (SFU) |

+## WestDRI online courses

+Starting in early February, 2023, we will offer weekly online sessions on advanced research computing.
+These sessions will take place every Thursday from 10am to noon Pacific.
+Most courses will span 3 weeks, but of course some courses may be shorter or longer.
+We will post the program here by early January.

+Please note that these sessions will not be recorded, as we want to encourage attendance and live interaction.
+And we are planning to repeat the most popular / introductory sessions throughout the year.